 - a.
-Walkways shall be a minimum of four feet wide, shall be hard-surfaced, and paved with concrete, stone, tile, brick, or comparable material. - b.
+Walkways shall be a minimum of 6 feet wide, shall be hard-surfaced, and paved with concrete, stone, tile, brick, or comparable material. - b.
 Where a required walkway crosses driveways, parking areas, or loading areas, it must be clearly identifiable through the use of a raised crosswalk, a different paving material, or similar method. - c.
-Where a required walkway is parallel and adjacent to an auto travel lane, it must be raised or separated from the auto travel lane by a raised curb at least six inches high, bollards, or other physical barrier. - G. Service Areas and Loading.
-Service and loading areas should be integrated with the design of the building and shall be screened from residential areas.
-Special attention shall be given when designing loading facilities in a location that is proximate to residential uses.
-Techniques such as block walls, enhanced setbacks, or enclosed loading can minimize adverse impacts to residents.
+Where a required walkway is parallel and adjacent to an auto travel lane, it must be raised or separated from the auto travel lane by a raised curb at least six inches high, bollards, or other physical barrier. - F. Building Orientation.
+In the O District, the following standards shall apply to structures located within 20 feet of a public sidewalk: - 1.
+The primary common building entrance which provides access to reception areas, elevators, stairs, and internal circulation shall face and be oriented to the street.
+If there is no common entrance, direct entrances from the sidewalk in to individual establishments located along the street frontage shall be provided.
+Such entrances shall be connected to the public sidewalk by a paved walkway no less than 6 feet in width.